stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 However, comparing algorithms requires a little bit of care because the function-value/parameter tolerance tests are not all implemented in exactly the same way for different algorithms.
 So, for example, the same fractional 10<sup>−4</sup> tolerance on the function value might produce a much more accurate minimum in one algorithm compared to another, and matching them might require some experimentation with the tolerances.

-Instead, a more fair and reliable way to compare two different algorithms is to run one until the function value is converged to some value *f*<sub>A</sub>, and then run the second algorithm with the minf_max [termination test](NLopt_Introduction#termination-conditions) set to minf_max=*f*<sub>A</sub>.
+Instead, a more fair and reliable way to compare two different algorithms is to run one until the function value is converged to some value *f*<sub>A</sub>, and then run the second algorithm with the minf_max [termination test](NLopt_Introduction.md#termination-conditions) set to minf_max=*f*<sub>A</sub>.
 That is, ask how long it takes for the two algorithms to reach the same function value.

 Better yet, run some algorithm for a really long time until the minimum *f*<sub>M</sub> is located to high precision.
 Then run the different algorithms you want to compare with the termination test: minf_max=*f*<sub>M</sub>+Δ*f*.
 That is, ask how long it takes for the different algorithms to obtain the minimum to within an absolute tolerance Δ*f*, for some Δ*f*.
 (This is *totally different* from using the ftol_abs termination test, because the latter uses only a crude estimate of the error in the function values, and moreover the estimate varies between algorithms.)

 Global optimization
 -------------------

-All of the global-optimization algorithms currently require you to specify bound constraints on all the optimization parameters.
+All of the algorithms currently require you to specify bound constraints on all the optimization parameters.
 Of these algorithms, only ISRES, AGS, and ORIG_DIRECT support nonlinear inequality constraints, and only ISRES supports nonlinear equality constraints.
 (However, any of them can be applied to nonlinearly constrained problems by combining them with the [augmented Lagrangian method](#augmented-lagrangian-algorithm) below.)

 **Something you should consider** is that, after running the global optimization, it is often worthwhile to then use the global optimum as a starting point for a local optimization to "polish" the optimum to a greater accuracy.
 (Many of the global optimization algorithms devote more effort to searching the global parameter space than in finding the precise position of the local optimum accurately.)